 Create Music in Scratch

-You can take a Scratch project you already have and add your own musical creations to it, or start a fresh project!
-Our Scratch classes and Scratch camps are a great way to learn how to build stories to accompany musical additions.
+Now you can take a Scratch project you already have and add your own musical creations to it, or start a fresh project!
+You can experiment with different Scratch concepts, like having a sound play when you click on a sprite by using a conditional.
+There are many musically themed sprites available in the sprite library.
+If you are interested in learning more, our Scratch classes and Scratch camps are a great way to learn how to build stories to accompany musical additions.
 Up next, find out how to make a jumping game in Scratch.

 Written by Sophie Andrews, a Create & Learn instructor.
 Sophie Andrews is a student at Stanford University studying Math and Computational Sciences.
 She loves teaching and is a teaching assistant for Stanford's introductory computer science classes.
 Her work focuses on data science.
 Last year she built the online National Vote Trackers for The Cook Political Report, and she currently leads the Data Team at The Stanford Daily.
 She's also interned with the FCC and the National Renewable Energy Lab.